 The Assunpink Conservation Center along with a variety of other Division facilities do not comply with regulations concerning handicapped and disabled access per the Americans with Disabilities Act (ADA).
 The proposed project will focus on providing handicapped accessibility at all Division facilities open to the public.
-Also inculudes construction of an ADA fishing pier at Winslow WMA.
-The facilities will continue to be in non-compliance for handicapped accessibility.
+Also includes construction of an ADA fishing pier at Winslow WMA.
+Without this funding, the facilities will continue to be in non-compliance for handicapped accessibility.